St. Augustine Cabinets & Cabinet Design

 Instead of simply using overhead lighting fixtures, consider additional lighting options such as under-cabinet lighting to illuminate the sink or cooking

-area, recessed or track lighting to brighten up dark corners or to spotlight decorative areas or strip lighting above cabinets or in the toe kick area.
+area, recessed or track lighting to brighten up dark corners or to spotlight decorative areas, and strip lighting above cabinets or in the toe-kick area.

 The Work Triangle

-It’s easy.
-On a piece of paper, simply draw a rough sketch of your kitchen and include the location of your three main work areas — refrigerator, range and sink.
+it’s easy to do.
+On a piece of paper, simply draw a rough sketch of your kitchen and include the location of your three main work areas, refrigerator, range, and sink.
 Connect these three locations with lines to form a triangle.

-Then estimate the length of each triangle side — in other words, the distance from one work area to the next.
+Then estimate the length of each triangle side, in other words, the distance from one work area to the next.
 The sum of the three sides should be between 12 and 26 feet.
-If the total is less than 12, the areas are probably too close for comfort.
-If it’s greater than 26, they’re pretty far apart and you’ll waste time and effort moving between work areas.
+If the total is less than 12 feet, the areas are probably too close for comfort.
+If it’s greater than 26 feet, they’re so far apart that you’ll waste time and effort moving between work areas.
 As you plan your layout, also keep in mind tables, islands and peninsulas that bisect your triangle, as well as how traffic flow moves through your kitchen.